wiedymi/mediabunny/docs/guide/reading-media-files.md

 // Retrieve the track's language as an ISO 639-2/T language code.
 // Resolves to 'und' (undetermined) if the language isn't known. track.languageCode; // => string

+// A user-defined name for this track. track.name; // => string
 ```

 #### Codec information